Tao-11-chen/AirSim_UE/README.md

 Install it on a remote server is not recommended because any remote image transmission experience rendered through GPU is not good as far as I know.

 ## 2. Install a version of WSL on your Windows and install ROS
-This is the most convenient way to get information through ROS in Windows.
+WSL is the most convenient way to get information through ROS in Windows.

 Refer to https://learn.microsoft.com/en-us/windows/wsl/install to install WSL with Ubuntu on Windows.